47ng/session-keystore/README.md

 ## Features

 - In-memory storage: no clear-text persistance to disk
-- Session-bound: cleared when closing tab/window
+- Session-bound: cleared when closing tab/window (browser-only)
-- Survives hard-reloads of the page
+- Survives hard-reloads of the page (browser-only)
 - Optional expiration dates
 - Notification callbacks on key access and key expiration